TabbycatDebate/tabbycat/docs/installation/linux.rst

 You need to be familiar with command-line interfaces to get through this comfortably.
 While a background in the specific tools (Python, *etc.*) we use will make things easier for you, it's not necessary: we'll talk you through the rest.

+.. admonition:: Advanced users
+  :class: tip

-.. note:: Advanced users: Tabbycat is a Django project, so can be installed in any manner that Django projects can normally be installed.
+  Tabbycat is a Django project, so can be installed in any manner that Django projects can normally be installed.
 For example, if you prefer some SQL system other than PostgreSQL, you can use it so long as it's Django-compatible.
 Just be aware that we might not have tried it.

 1. Install dependencies
 ================================================================================
 First, you need to install all of the software on which Tabbycat depends, if you don't already have it installed.

+.. admonition:: Advanced users
+  :class: tip

-.. caution:: **These instructions are for Ubuntu.** If you have another distribution of Linux, we trust you'll know how to navigate the package manager for your distribution to install the dependencies.
+  **These instructions are for Ubuntu.** If you have another distribution of Linux, we trust you'll know how to navigate the package manager for your distribution to install the dependencies.

 1(a).
 Python
 --------------------------------------------------------------------------------